kayousterhout/trace-analysis/README.md

 `spark.eventLog.dir` to write the event log elsewhere (e.g., to HDFS).
 See the [Spark configuration documentation](http://spark.apache.org/docs/1.2.1/configuration.html) for more information.

+These scripts are written to work with data output by Spark version 1.2.1 or later.

 ## Analyzing performance data

 After you have collected a `spark-events` file with JSON data about the job(s) you'd like to understand, run